Social commerce leverages buyer behaviors in the customer journey—and its power in the buying decision is only growing larger.

 Let’s take a deeper look at defining both of these approaches.

-How to Drive More eCommerce Sales Using Social (off-network)
+How to Drive More eCommerce Sales Using Social Commerce (off-network)

 Off-network is social commerce that’s been around for a few years.
 It’s the customer journey that starts through organic or paid social media marketing that motivates a user to want to learn more.
 Generally, this brings a user to a website where they can purchase a product or (if they’re not ready to purchase) subscribe to the brand’s newsletter.